emissary-ingress/emissary/user-guide/consul.md

    kubectl port-forward service/consul-ui 8500:80
    ```

-   You should see a service registered as `qotm-mtls-proxy`.
+   You should see a service registered as `qotm-proxy`.

 6. Create a `Mapping` to route to the `qotm-mtls-proxy` service in Consul